JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 We'll have a mixture of tutorials / workshops for the beginniner and intermediate students.

-And, for the advanced students, an "open space" with ample time for seeking advice and help on coding challenges that they want to tackle in future sessions.
+And, for the advanced students, an "open space" with ample time for seeking advice and help on coding challenges that they want to tackle in this and future sessions.
 We need advanced students to help us and each other to set the agenda for what they want to pursue and become experts in!

 Below are all the details.
 Only the beginner's `Python Turtle` session requires any special software to download ahead of time.